 Independent R&D smart boat control system combined with RTK positioning accuracy, ensure that the USV will cruise along with the planned at the auto mode.
 The deviation between the actual path and planned routes is usually within 10 cm.

 Ducted propeller design, which is almost equal to the bottom of the boat, make it convenient to use and save.
 The protective shield outside can effectively prevent the boat from environmental obstacles and the removable propeller is easy to replace and maintain.

-The compact hull design that is small enough to fit into the trunk of a car makes it portable.
-It weighs only 14 kg and can be moved by a man easily.
-Rugged hull made from Kevlar & carbon fibre high-strength material, resist various harsh surveying environments.
+The compact hull design that is small enough to fit into the truck of a car make it portable.
+It weighs only 14 kg and can be move by a man easily.
+Rugged hull made from Kevlar & carbon fiber high-strength material, resist various harsh surveying environments.
 High-capacity lithium batteries can work for 4 hours at the speed of 2m/s, which can fully guarantee the operation time and efficiency.
 The maximal speed is 4.5m/s, coping with the most complex flow environment.

-Under the background of global climate change, the extreme weather and climate events continue to increase, survey and mapping Geospatial information will play a much more important role and it is challenging to provide comprehensive hydrographic and geological information.
+Under the background of global climate change, the extreme weather and climate events continue to increase, surveying and mapping Geospatial information plays a much more important role and it is challenging to provide comprehensive hydrographic and geological information.
 Building a hydrographic database can support disaster reduction, contributing to analysis and assessment of the threat level.
-The USV system providing a safe, efficient and swift solution, supporting flood control preparation and improving the emergency response capability of relevant government departments.
+The unmanned surface vehicle system providing a safe, efficient and swift solution, supporting flood control preparation and improving the emergency response capability of relevant government departments.